dbohdan/recur/README.md

   -m, --max-delay 1h
           Maximum allowed sum of constant delay, exponential backoff, and Fibonacci backoff (duration)

+  -O, --hold-stdout
+          Buffer standard output for each attempt and only print it on success

   -r, --reset -1s
           Minimum attempt time that resets exponential and Fibonacci backoff